-In July 2011, the FASB issued ASU 2011-07, Health Care Entities (Topic 954): Presentation and Disclosure of Patient Service Revenue, Provision for Bad Debts, and the Allowance for Doubtful Accounts for Certain Health Care Entities ("ASU 2011-07").
-ASU 2011-07 requires certain health care entities to change the presentation in their statement of operations by reclassifying the provision for bad debts associated with patient service revenue from an operating expense to a deduction from patient service revenue (net of contractual allowances and discounts).
+In July 2011, the FASB issued ASU 2011-07, Presentation and Disclosure of Patient Service Revenue, Provision for Bad Debts, and the Allowance for Doubtful Accounts for Certain Health Care Entities ("ASU 2011-07").
+ASU 2011-07 requires certain health care entities to change the presentation in their statement of operations by reclassifying the provision for bad debts associated with patient service revenue from an operating expense to a deduction from patient service revenue.
 Additionally, those health care entities are required to provide enhanced disclosure about their policies for recognizing revenue and assessing bad debts.
 The amendments also require disclosures of patient service revenue (net of contractual allowances and discounts) as well as qualitative and quantitative information about changes in the allowance for doubtful accounts.
 ASU 2011-07 is effective for fiscal years and interim periods within those fiscal years beginning after December 15, 2011, with early adoption permitted.
 The amendments to the presentation of the provision for bad debts related to patient service revenue in the statement of operations are required to be applied retrospectively to all prior periods presented.
 The disclosures required by the amendments in ASU 2011-07 should be provided for the period of adoption and subsequent reporting periods.
-The Company is currently evaluating the impact of adopting ASU 2011-07 nits Unaudited Consolidated Financial Statements.
+The Company is currently evaluating the impact of adopting ASU 2011-07 on its Unaudited Consolidated Financial Statements.